MacBook Pro (Apple silicon): 14-inch and 16-inch (2021–present)

-At an online event on October 18, 2021, Apple announced redesigned 14 in and 16 in MacBook Pro models.
+At an online event on October 18, 2021, Apple announced redesigned 14 and 16 in MacBook Pro models.
 They are based on the M1 Pro and M1 Max, Apple's first professional-focused ARM-based systems on a chip.
 The new models addressed many criticisms of the Touch Bar MacBook Pro by re-introducing hard function keys in place of the Touch Bar, an HDMI 2.0 port, a full-size SDXC reader and MagSafe 3 charging.
 Other additions include a 1000 nit Mini LED Liquid Retina XDR display with ProMotion supporting variable refresh rates up to 120 Hz, thinner display bezels and a 1080p FaceTime webcam housed in an iPhone-like notch, Wi-Fi 6, Thunderbolt 4, and a six-speaker sound system supporting Dolby Atmos.
 The M1 Pro chip supports up to two external displays, both at 6K resolution, while the M1 Max chip supports up to four displays: three at 6K resolution, and one at 4K resolution.
 The 16-inch version is bundled with a 140 W GaN power supply that supports USB-C Power Delivery 3.1, though only MagSafe supports full-speed charging as the machine's USB-C ports are limited to 100 W.

-On January 17, 2023, Apple announced the updated 14 in and 16 in MacBook Pro models based on the M2 Pro and M2 Max chips.
+On January 17, 2023, Apple announced updated 14-inch and 16-inch models based on the M2 Pro and M2 Max chips.
 The updated models also include Bluetooth 5.3 and Wi-Fi 6E connectivity, HDMI 2.1, longer battery life, and up to 96 GB of memory with M2 Max models with better speed and performance.

-On October 30, 2023, Apple announced updated 14 in and 16 in MacBook Pro models with M3, M3 Pro and M3 Max chips, increased memory, and screens that support 600 nits of SDR brightness.
+On October 30, 2023, Apple announced updated 14-inch and 16-inch models with M3, M3 Pro and M3 Max chips, increased memory, and screens that support 600 nits of SDR brightness.
 The M3 Pro and M3 Max models replace the space gray finish with a darker space black finish.
-A lower-end 14-inch model was introduced with an M3 chip and two USB 4/Thunderbolt 3 ports, replacing the 13 in M2 MacBook Pro.
+A lower-end 14-inch model was introduced with an M3 chip and two USB4/Thunderbolt 3 ports, replacing the 13-inch M2 MacBook Pro.
 The models also include a Thread radio unannounced by Apple.
+16-inch models support charging at 140 W over USB-C.

-On October 30, 2024, Apple announced updated 14 in and 16 in MacBook Pro models with M4, M4 Pro and M4 Max chips, 12 MP webcams with support for Center Stage, brighter 1,000 nit displays with a nano-texture option, and Thunderbolt 5 connectivity with a third port added to the M4 14 in model.
-The baseline 14 in models come with 16 GB RAM as standard, whereas the M3 14 in model previously started with 8 GB.
+On October 30, 2024, Apple announced updated models with M4, M4 Pro and M4 Max chips, 12 MP webcams with support for Center Stage, brighter 1,000 nit displays with a nano-texture option, and Thunderbolt 5 connectivity with a third port added to the M4 14-inch model.
+The baseline 14-inch models come with 16 GB RAM as standard, whereas the previous M3 14-inch model previously started with 8 GB.

+On October 15, 2025, Apple announced updated 14-inch models with the Apple M5 chip.
+On March 3, 2026, Apple announced the updated 14-inch and 16-inch models with the M5 Pro and M5 Max chips, increased memory and storage, and the Apple N1 networking chip with Wi-Fi 7 and Bluetooth 6.